tetratecx/tsb-single-vm/README.md

 ## Configuration

-In order to spin-up and environment, leveraging a certain topology and scenario, a top level JSON file `env.json` needs to be configured.
+In order to spin-up an environment, leveraging a certain topology and scenario, a top level JSON file `env.json` needs to be configured.
 An example (without actual TSB repo password) is provided [here](./env-template.json).

 The JSON files contains configuration data on the topology and scenario to be used.
 The topology and scenario names match exactly the name of the folders within the [scenario](./scenario) and [topology](./topology) folders.